Epidemic Of Health Care Waste: From $1,877 Ear Piercing To ICU Overuse

 Her daughter emerged from surgery with her tongue newly freed and a pair of small gold stars in her ears.

-Only months later did O'Neill discover her cost for this extracurricular work: $1,877.86 for "operating room services" related to the ear piercing — a fee her insurer was unwilling to pay.
+Only months later did O'Neill discover the cost for this extracurricular work: $1,877.86 for "operating room services" related to the ear piercing — a fee her insurer was unwilling to pay.

 At first, O'Neill assumed the bill was a mistake.
-Her daughter hadn't needed her ears pierced, and O'Neill would never have agreed to it if she'd known the cost.
+Her daughter hadn't needed her ears pierced, and O'Neill would never have agreed to it if she had known the cost.
 She complained in phone calls and in writing.

 The hospital wouldn't budge.
 In fact, O'Neill said it dug in, telling her to pay up or it would send the bill to collections.
 The situation was "absurd," she said.